apache/allura/Allura/docs/tutorials/wiki-tool.rst

-Creating your first PyForge Tool
+Creating your first Allura Tool
 =====================================================================

-Adding your PyForge Tool to a PyForge Install
+Adding your Allura Tool to a Allura Install
 =====================================================================

 Writing a Wiki Tool Part 1: Pages